iwantmyname/blog/src/2015/06/the-guide-to-creating-a-professional-online-store.md

 <!-- excerpt -->

 If you have a product to sell and an ounce of sticktoitiveness, the barrier for entry into the world of online sales is smaller than ever.
 Just pick a platform, select and tweak a template, take some product shots, and you’re up and running.
-But don't let the bevy of simplified platforms make you lazy, there are plenty of decisions you still need to make to stand out in the crowd.
+But don't let the bevy of simplified platforms make you lazy, there are plenty of decisions you still need to make to stand out from the crowd.

 <!-- /excerpt -->